Olaplex No.8 review: everything you need to know about this miracle mask

 If your hair is seriously compromised, Jenni Mennella, senior director of global education at Olaplex, recommends a three-step application combining the brand's No 0 Intensive Bond Building Treatment and No 3 Hair Perfector for deeper repair, followed by Olaplex No 8.

 If there is one thing you take away from reading this, make it this: the best thing about this miracle product that sets it apart from the competition is that it doesn't just paper over the cracks by visually making the hair look smooth.
-Whilst, the visual improvement is a welcome effect, Olaplex actually improves the hair's structure—a claim most haircare brands simply couldn't back up.
+While the visual improvement is a welcome effect, Olaplex actually improves the hair's structure—a claim most haircare brands simply couldn't back up.

 Fiona Embleton